McCully, Hawaii

-McCully is a neighborhood of census designated place Honolulu, Honolulu county, Hawaii, on the island of Oahu.
+McCully is a neighborhood of Honolulu, Hawaii, on the island of Oahu.

 History

 McCully is named after Lawrence McCully (1831–1892) who was a justice of the Hawaii Supreme Court and Speaker of the Hawaii House of Representatives.

 On January 6, 2025, a structure fire in McCully killed a responding firefighter from the Honolulu Fire Department.
 The ATF opened an investigation into the fire.